 How can I connect my PC to my HDTV?
 I know it's possible to connect my PC to an HD screen, but I'm not sure what hardware I need to do to make it work.

-I've covered a couple of variations on this in the past, talking about using an HDTV as a PC monitor and which connection you need to go from a PC to HDTV, but this time, I'm including a video to walk through the process.
-For most HDTV screens purchased in the last 2-3 years, you need to make a connection from a DVI out on your PC to an HDMI in on your HDTV.
-If you currently use onboard video on your PC (as in you didn't buy the more expensive video card option when you bought the computer) there's a strong possibility that you'll need a new video card.
+If you currently use onboard video on your PC (as in you didn't buy the more expensive video card option when you bought the computer) in some cases, you may need a new video card.
 For cabling, choose between either a cable with DVI on one end and HDMI on the other, or an HDMI cable coupled with a DVI-to-HDMI adapter.
-Either way, read this article on how to not overpay for HDMI cables.
+Either way, read this article on how to not overpay for HDMI cables to avoid buying the wrong cable.

-Watch the video for more details and step-by-step instructions:
+For the actual connection between your PC and HDTV, watch the video for more details and step-by-step instructions:

 Mac users may want to check out the Mac version instead.